www.deejaysystem.com

 ID MIDI identifier for this control (Data1).
 Except ANALOGHR type controls.

-DEFAULT Default value of this control.
+DEFAULT Default initial value of this control.
 Used when the logical value at its initial position is different from 0.

 * Mandatory